 personal life have happened in group settings, so I have a special love for group therapy.
 I started leading women’s therapy groups in 2003, and continue

 to be amazed and inspired by the simple truth that connection heals.
-As a
+I

-participate in regular trainings on group therapy.
+participate in regular trainings on group therapy, and have completed the 12-hour Core Course in Group Therapy through the Northern California Group Psychotherapy Society.
 For more information on my

 current group offerings, please click on the Women’s Groups tab.